modichirag/CLEFT/README.md

 # Power spectrum code

-Parallelized python code to compute the mode-coupling integrals and hence the real-space power spectrum of biased tracers from Convolution Lagrangian Effective Field Theory, as described in:
+Parallelized python code to compute the tree-level and 1-loop mode-coupling integrals and hence the real-space power spectrum of biased tracers from Convolution Lagrangian Effective Field Theory, as described in:

 Z.Vlah, E.Castorina, M.White